 Proposal Statement: Need joint planning to ensure that the gas and electric companies coordinate.

-Supported by: LEAN; NCLC; Conservation Law Foundation; HEET (with clarification); PowerOptions; EEA Agencies
+Supported by: LEAN; NCLC; Conservation Law Foundation; HEET (with clarification); PowerOptions; EEA Agencies; Jonathan Buonocore

 Supporting Statements:

 Conservation Law Foundation - Electrification has been established as the most economical path to achievement of Massachusetts’ net-zero greenhouse gas emissions mandate.
 (MA EEA, Clean Energy and Climate Plan for 2050 at xiv).
 In its Order in Docket No. 20-80-B, the DPU directed the LDCs to work with the relevant electric distribution companies “to study the feasibility of of piloting a targeted electrification project in its service territory and to propose at least one demonstration project in its service territory for decommissioning an area of the gas pipeline system via targeted electrification.
 (DPU Docket No. 20-80-B Order at 87).
 Coordinating work under the GSEP with electrification is a necessary and reasonable tactic for the achievement of Massachusetts’ decarbonization goals.